Updated July 28, 2021

 - With roughly 343 million doses given, about half of U.S. residents are fully vaccinated for the coronavirus.

 - As a growing portion of the U.S. population is protected from the coronavirus, both cases and death have dropped well below pandemic peaks.

 - While variants of the coronavirus have emerged and are spreading in the U.S., focusing on getting more Americans vaccinated is the best course of action.

 - Once someone is fully vaccinated, they should return to work and begin frequenting their favorite Main Street businesses with friends and family.
 Virtually all new coronavirus fatalities are among unvaccinated Americans.

 Putting the Coronavirus into Perspective:

-- More than 80 percent of all Covid-19 deaths are among those over 65 years old.
+- About 80 percent of coronavirus deaths are among Americans who are 65 years or older.

-- Those aged under 55 account for just seven percent of all Covid-19 deaths.
+- Those under the age of 50 account for just five percent of all coronavirus deaths.